Lumi-supercomputer/Getting_Started_with_AI_workshop/10_Extreme_scale_AI/README.md

 We can monitor activity as before.
 However, if you want to use the profiler when multiple ranks are being run, it makes more sense to profile a few selected ones, otherwise will be too much overhead.
 Most AI training is balanced, so what we see in a rank can be extrapolated to others.

-To profile just a single rank you can create a copy of your wrapper script, let's call it `wrapper-profile.sh` and replace the last `eval` command with:
+To profile just a single rank you can create a copy of your run script, let's call it `run-profile.sh` and replace the last `eval` command with:
 ```
 pcmd=''
 if [ $RANK -eq 14 ] then